YuZhangIsCoding/StatsAnalysis/TimeSeriesAnalysis/README.md

 # Time Series Analysis

 This is a repo constructed for the study of Time Series Analysis.
 Thanks to [NIST](https://www.itl.nist.gov/div898/handbook/pmc/section4/pmc4.htm) and some other online sources.
-All theories parts will be put in this markdown file, and some other examples will be illustrated in the jupyter notebook.
+All theories parts will be put in this markdown file, and some other [examples](https://github.com/YuZhangIsCoding/StatsBasics/tree/master/TimeSeriesAnalysis/examples) will illustrate how to conduct time series analysis in python and R.

 ## Time Series Analysis